List of The Adventures of Tintin characters: Professor Alembick

 Professor Hector Alembick is a sigillographer: an expert on seals used to authenticate state documents.
 He appears as a bespectacled, chain-smoking academic in King Ottokar's Sceptre when Tintin meets him when returning a briefcase the professor had left on a park bench.
 Professor Alembick tells Tintin of his desire to visit Syldavia to research an ancient seal belonging to the Syldavian monarch King Ottokar IV.
 Tintin offers to be Alembick's secretary on his journey.
 On the day before the trip, Alembick calls Tintin by telephone; in the midst of the conversation Tintin hears a struggle and a cry for help before the connection is cut short.
 When Tintin rushes to the professor's apartment to investigate, he is startled to find the professor calmly packing his bags.
 Although Alembick's appearance seems unchanged, subtle changes in his behaviour, such as no longer requiring cigarettes or eyeglasses, lead Tintin to suspect that something is amiss.
 At the end of the adventure, Tintin discovers that Professor Hector Alembick had indeed been kidnapped and impersonated by his twin brother Alfred.

 Professor Alembick's name is a pun on alembic, an alchemical still.

-Alfredo Topolino

-Alfredo Topolino is a Swiss expert in ultrasonics residing in Nyon, Switzerland, who appears in The Calculus Affair.
-An acquaintance of Professor Calculus, he survives first an assault on his doorstep then the destruction of his house by Bordurian agents interested in Calculus's work.
-His manservant Boris works for the secret service of that country.
-His last name means "little mouse" in Italian.